 Receipts: Proof of payment that is itemized and includes all taxes paid

-- Obtain necessary authorization for attendance at conference in advance of attending
+- Obtain necessary authorization for attendance at conferences, seminars, training in advance of attending.

-- Provide the conference itinerary to appropriate level of authority and Payroll Section of Financial Operations Department
+- Provide the conference itinerary to appropriate level of authority and Payroll & Benefits in Finance.

 - Spend the town funds appropriately and ensure all expenses are defendable as they are subject to audit and public scrutiny.

-- Staff who attend conference (Code 160), seminar and training (Code 175) during regular business hours should follow the attendance tracking procedure and note the correct attendance code on the timesheet of bi-weekly exemption sheet.
+- Staff who attend conference (Code 160), seminar and training (Code 175) during regular business hours should follow the attendance tracking procedure and note the correct attendance code in the attendance reporting module or on the timesheet of bi-weekly exemption sheet.
 This allows for tracking of time associated with these events by employee.
 Overtime for additional time spent at these events will not be paid out, unless pre-approval is granted prior to the event.
 Collective agreements must be taken into consideration.

-- Ensure there is a benefit to the corporation and employee.
+- Ensure there is a benefit to the town and employee.

-- Ensure that the appropriate pre-approvals have been obtained if conference is out of Province
+- Ensure that the appropriate pre-approvals have been obtained prior to registration.

 - Review the “Final Conference, Seminar & Training Expense Submission” form to ensure that the policy and procedure have been followed

-- Approve the expense submission form and submit to Payroll Section, Financial Operations Department
+- Approve the expense submission form and submit to Payroll & Benefits in Finance.

-- Review PCOS packages and Accounts Payable invoices ensuring that appropriate receipts are attached to substantiate expense
+- Review PCOS packages and invoices, ensuring that appropriate receipts are attached to substantiate expense.

-- Track and update employee training records based on participation in conferences, seminars, and training.
+- Track information on participation in conferences, seminars, and training.